 Nine Goblins: A Tale of Low Fantasy and High Mischief

 The Goblin War has begun, pitting goblins primarily against humans, with the fate of every creature in the world at stake.
-The band of nine goblins who comprise the Nineteenth Infantry, also known as the Whinin’ Niners, fully and proudly embody the description that refers to goblins as stinking, slinking, filthy, sheep stealers, henhouse raiders, obnoxious, rude and violent.
+The goblins who comprise the Nineteenth Infantry, also known as the Whinin’ Niners, fully and proudly embody the description that refers to them as stinking, slinking, filthy, sheep stealers, henhouse raiders, obnoxious, rude and violent.
 Goblins, of course, generally agree with this and probably would add lazy and cowardly to the list.

-Even though their plight is quite serious, it is difficult not to love the Whinin’ Niners and their personalities, which provide much-needed humorous moments throughout the tale.
-Sergeant Nessilka definitely has her hands full and relies mostly on the well-versed Murray in navigating the ways of the world as they march into a battle they do not really want to be a part of.
+Even though their plight is quite serious, it's difficult not to love the Whinin’ Niners and their personalities, which provide much-needed humorous moments throughout the tale.
+Sergeant Nessilka definitely has her hands full and relies mostly on the well-versed Murray to navigate the ways of the world as they march into a battle they don't really want to be a part of.

 Once they finally come upon a town, they are surprised to find it completely deserted, as if the human inhabitants left suddenly in the middle of the night.
-When they enter the building that appears to be a church, they find a young human there, and she is concerned as to why goblins have come for her.
-Nessilka and her colleagues soon will discover that the girl is not who she appears to be, and the danger they have found themselves in is very real and quite unexpected.
+When they enter a building that looks like a church, they find a girl there, and she wonders why the goblins have come for her.
+Nessilka and her colleagues soon discover that she is not who she appears to be, and the danger they have found themselves in is very real and quite unexpected.

-NINE GOBLINS is a fun thrill ride through a place that is vastly different yet oddly similar to our own world.
-I was most impressed by the complexity that Kingfisher adds along with the humor that makes for an insightful and rewarding story.
+NINE GOBLINS is a fun thrill ride through a place that is vastly different from yet oddly similar to our own world.
+I was most impressed by the complexity that Kingfisher adds, along with the humor, which makes for an insightful and rewarding story.
 She discusses in the Author’s Note that this was the first novel she ever self-published.
-She alludes to the influences of Terry Pratchett and James Herriot, which is quite a diverse literary reference, as well as the fact that Sings-to-Trees was clearly based on her husband.
+She alludes to the influences of Terry Pratchett and James Herriot, which is quite a diverse literary reference, as well as the fact that Sings-to-Trees is clearly based on her husband.

 Reviewed by Ray Palen on February 13, 2026